coderhs/hsps.in/content/post/object-or-software-builder-pattern-in-ruby.md

 - Compose a final structure (`to_s`, `build`, or `to_json`).
 - Avoid too much meta programming.
 Clean and simple Ruby is enough.

-You don’t need Rails or fancy tooling to write clean DSLs — just plain Ruby and a clear idea of what you want to express.
+You don't need Rails or fancy tooling to write clean DSLs.
+Just plain Ruby and a clear idea of what you want to express.

 ## Important notes / Don't over Engineer